nareshreddy56/ABXClient_for_exchange_server/README.md

 3. Run the command: g++ -o client client.cpp -lws2_32
 4. The above command will generate a client.exe file.
 5. Now open another terminal and run the server : node main.js
-6. In other terminal run the exe file: client.exe
+6. In other terminal run the exe file: ./client.exe

 Following these steps will generate a output.json file.